-When the aircraft is flying in air, select the marked point and tap the precise diversion mission icon ", icon " icon the marked point operation circle.
+When the aircraft is flying in air, select the marked point and tap the precise diversion mission icon " on the marked point operation circle.
 Then enter the editing mode of a precise diversion mission.
 The marked point will be the diversion point of the mission and a default arrival hovering point will be generated.
 When using a marked point to create a precise diversion mission, please carefully edit and confirm the relevant settings of the precise diversion.
 For details about precise diversion mission, please refer to "4.2.3.4 Precise diversion".

-Create a temporary observation mission by using a marked point mission icon "📕" on the marked point operation circle, and then tap "Execute" to create a temporary observation mission at the location of the marked point.
+Create a temporary observation mission by using a marked point When the aircraft is flying in air, select the marked point and tap the temporary observation mission icon " on the marked point operation circle, and then tap "Execute" to create a temporary observation mission at the location of the marked point.
 For details about temporary observation mission, please refer to "4.2.2.6 Temporary observation mission".